Crypto-Alpha/CheckHigh/README.md

 # CheckHigh API

-API to upload homework and check team's homework answer in sharing link
+API to upload homework assignments and check team's homework answers in your own share boards!

 ## Routes